tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Why are engineers writing documentation in the first place, you might ask?
 Well, sometimes you really need engineers to contribute because the content is so technical, it's beyond the domain of non-specialists.
 If you want engineers to get involved, especially to write, you need to use developer tooling.

+If you're hoping for developers to contribute to the documentation, it's going to be hard to get buy-in if you're using a HAT.
+Additionally, almost no HAT runs on a Mac.
+Many developers and designers prefer Macs because they have a much better development platform (the command line is much friendlier and functional, for example).

+If most developers use Macs but you use a PC (to accommodate your HAT), you may struggle to install developer tools or to follow internal tutorials to get set up and test out content.
+Additionally, HATs often have steep license restrictions, whereas docs-as-code tools are often open source and can therefore scale across the company without budgetary funding and approval.

 {% include random_ad.html %}

 ### 2. HATs won't generate docs from source

 Ideally, engineers want to add annotations in their code and then generate the doc from those annotations.
 They've been doing this with Java and C++ code through Javadoc and Doxygen for the past 20 years (for a comprehensive list of these tools, see [Comparison of document generators in Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators)).

-Even for REST APIs, there are tools/libraries that will auto-generate documentation from source code annotations (such as from Java to a OpenAPI spec through [Codegen](https://swagger.io/swagger-codegen/)), but it's not something that HATs can do.
+Even for REST APIs, there are tools/libraries that will auto-generate documentation from source code annotations (such as from Java to a OpenAPI spec through [Swagger Codegen](https://swagger.io/swagger-codegen/)), but it's not something that HATs can do.

 ### 3. API doc follows a specific structure and pattern not modeled in any HAT